'All Of This Panic Could Have Been Prevented': Author Max Brooks On COVID-19

 On the difference between panic and preparation

 Panic never helps.
 Panic implies that you lose your mind, and that in a war — even a war against a microscopic enemy — gives aid and comfort to the enemy.
 When you panic, you don't think rationally, and in times of crisis, rational thought is the greatest weapon you could possibly have.
 So preparing, No. 1, means clearing your mind and thinking about what you have to do.
 It means making a list of what you need to buy, prioritizing what needs to come first, thinking about how you're going to take care of the people around you.
 That is preparing.
-Panicking is freaking out and getting in a fist fight in the grocery store over bottled water when you don't even need the water, when the tap is already running.
+Panicking is freaking out and getting in a fistfight in the grocery store over bottled water when you don't even need the water, when the tap is already running.
 That's panic.

 I think right now we have to be so careful about who we listen to, because panic can spread much faster than a virus.
 And I think in addition to social distancing, we have to practice good fact hygiene.
-What I mean is, we have to be careful what we listen to, what we take in — just as if it were a virus.
+What I mean is we have to be careful what we listen to, what we take in — just as if it were a virus.
 And we have to be careful also what we put back out, as if we were spreading the virus.
 So we cannot pass along rumors.
 We cannot pass along misinformation.
 We must be critically careful not to scare people into doing irrational and dangerous things.
 So we need to listen to experts, the CDC, Dr. Fauci [director of the National Institute of Allergy and Infectious Diseases], the World Health Organization, our local public health officials.
-These are the frontline soldiers that are doing everything to keep us safe and are literally putting their lives on the line.
+These are the front-line soldiers that are doing everything to keep us safe and are literally putting their lives on the line.
 These are the people we need to listen to.
 What we cannot listen to is random facts on the Internet supposedly, things that people are passing along to us, conspiracy theories.
 And I'm very sorry to say this, but I think that everything our president says at this point must be fact-checked.

 Lauren Krenzel and Seth Kelley produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.